Search Contextures Sites

 For written instructions for this Excel RANK function tutorial, see Break Ties With the Excel RANK Function

-Split Prize Amounts for Ties in Excel RANK Function
+Split Prize Amounts for Ties in RANK

 Use the Excel RANK function to compare numbers to other numbers in the same list.
 Show which player got the highest game score, and which player had the lowest score.